Go Walking in Kerry Year-Round

 Rarely is the wind or rain so strong as to prevent you going walking or hiking.
 At worst the weather may cause you to alter your chosen route for the day but rarely to cancel it altogether.

 The average weather temperatures are between 7C degrees (45F degrees ) in January and February, and 15.5C degrees (60F degrees) in July and August.
 In fact the weather is largely frost free thanks to the warm Atlantic Gulf Stream that allows even semi-tropical vegetation to thrive here.

-What’s the Best Time to Go Walking in Kerry?
+When’s the Best Time to Go Walking in Kerry?

-As the prevailing Kerry weather changes with the seasons, so too does the mountains’ appearance.
+As the prevailing Kerry weather changes with the seasons, so too do the mountains’ appearance.
 Most visitors to the area arrive in summertime to find green valleys, green uplands, bright blue sea and dark lakes.